Property market 'more sober' after cooling measures; no need to shift gears significantly: MAS

 This was according to Mr Ravi Menon, managing director of the Monetary Authority of Singapore (MAS), who added that the measures still need time to work their way through.

-He was speaking at the press conference of the central bank’s annual report released on Thursday (Jun 27).
+He was speaking at the press conference on the central bank’s annual report released on Thursday (Jun 27).

 "We only just changed policy last year (so) allow this to work its way through," said Mr Menon, in response to a question about whether the Government would consider relaxing the cooling measures introduced last year to the property market.